openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

    This simplifies key distribution, as only one certificate needs to be communicated and verified, but leaves the primary key vulnerable to quantum computer attacks.

 # Security Considerations

+## Parallel Encryption to PQ/(T) and Traditional Keys

+This document does not specify how implementations should handle encrypting to PQ(/T) keys and traditional keys at the same time, and it is out of scope to define which encryption subkeys should be selected.
+However, implementers should be aware of the implications.

+If at least one PKESK packet for an encrypted message uses a traditional public-key algorithm, the message can be decrypted by a cryptographically relevant quantum computer (CRQC).
+While the existence of a CRQC is not yet known to the public at the time of writing this document, they may become a reality in the following years.
+This also affects the confidentiality of messages sent today due to the possibility of storing traditionally-encrypted messages and decrypting them later when a CRQC is available.
+This strategy is commonly referred to as "store now, decrypt later" or "harvest now, decrypt later".
+While ideally all implementations should switch to exclusively encrypting with PQ/T algorithms from a security standpoint, this breaks interoperability with all currently deployed traditional certificates and implementations that do not yet implement the PQ/T algorithms.

 ## Security Aspects of Composite Signatures